ojread/starforged/Journals/Session 0.md

 [[Ulan Kuzmin]] rushed to his monitoring station and muted the alarm.
-A powerful signal had been detected coming from Mobius, the black hole around which [[Weyland]] was orbiting.
+A powerful signal had been detected coming from Mobius, the black hole around which [[Weyland Outpost]] orbited.

 The Bitter Zenith sector was a hub